zouweemama/zouweemama/README.md

    $\color{darkgray}{\textbf{ · · ────── ꒰ঌ·✦·໒꒱ ────── · ·}}$

    My name is Zou or Zhenyi but i prefer Zou cause it's shorter <: .
 I am 17 yr old and i was born on the 21st December on a Winter solstice ❆.
 I lack vocabulary in English cause its not my main language ^^.
 I am Chinese Brazilian !!
 But I'm mostly more on my Chinese side.
 I am biologically a boy and my pronouns are he/him..
 I am bisexual !!!
 I speak English, Mandarin, French and I'm learning German !!!
+I am currently in highschool so i mostly study ..study..study till i score.
+I have severe PTSD from my rough childhood.
+Please be nice to me im sensitive